Frequently Asked Questions

 TM-100 is a bio-technology that is a non-toxic organic compound formula used to remediate mold growing on surfaces, eliminate VOC’s and safely sanitize the air in our homes or work place.
 Our proprietary blend of enzymes became the only product to receive the prestigious Mold-Help Seal of Approval.
 A volatile organic compound (VOC) test performed by Massachusetts State OSHA showed the product to be safe during and after application.
 The five enzymes used in the formulation are all on the FDA’s GRAS (Generally Regarded as Safe) list.

-Bioremediation is any process that uses natural organisms to remove contaminants and return the environment to its natural state.
+Bioremediation is any process that uses microorganisms or purified enzymes to remove contaminants and return the environment to its natural state.

 Yes, it is required to obtain 14 CEU credits biennially to maintain certification.
 AMMA Certified professionals can take the basic refresher course to receive all 14 credits or take other offerings through the organization.
 State licensed practitioners can fulfill their state licensing CEU requirements from other state approved providers depending on their state requirements.